 The disclosure requirement in section 745.14(c)(2) regarding sweep accounts and any action that affects the share insurance coverage of funds held in noninterest-bearing transaction accounts is mandatory for all insured credit unions, although insured credit unions would retain flexibility regarding the form of the notice.
-Therefore, in conjunction with publication of this NPR, NCUA is submitting to OMB a request to review the estimated burden associated with this disclosure requirement.
+Therefore, in conjunction with publication of this rule, NCUA has submitted to OMB a request to review the estimated burden associated with this disclosure requirement, and that approval is pending.